Davidportlouis/100daysofcode/README.md

 Author:David Port Louis

-This Project is Opened For Project Reference and for Tutorial Purpose These Codes can be found on other Tutorial Sites too, So please Check them in case of any error or Doubt
+This Project is Created For Reference and for Tutorial Purpose These Codes can be found on other Tutorial Sites too, So please Check them in case of any error in these codes

 Usage Note
 ==========